 - Non-approval of loan and credit applications: Some amount of risk is acceptable for most lenders.
 However, when the credit score is very low then creditors generally tend to not approve any loan.
 Thus, people with low credit often find that their loan and credit applications get denied.

 - High rate of interest on loans and credit cards: A credit score is considered to be reflective of the risk of a person defaulting on loans, credit card bills, or other debts.
-Thus, a low credit score is indicative of high risk of non-payment of debts.
+Thus, a low credit score is indicative of a high risk of non-payment of debts.
 Creditors make people with low credit pay for such increased risk by levying a higher rate of interest on all approved loans, credit cards, etc.

 - Problems in finding a home: The credit score is checked by most landlords on all applications for rental housing.
 People with bad credit will therefore always find it difficult to rent a house or apartment.
 Those who are able to find rental accommodation despite a bad credit will find that they end up paying a ‘higher than normal’ security deposit to the landlord.

 - Higher deposits for varied utilities: The credit score is also checked by electricity, cable, and other utility companies when processing an application.
-Individuals with low credit may be asked to pay a higher security deposit to avail of varied utilities, even if they have history of timely payment of utility bills.
+Individuals with low credit may be asked to pay a higher security deposit to avail of varied utilities, even if they have a history of timely payment of utility bills.